r-a303931/cyberdefense-scoring-engine/README.md

 The resulting `WindowsInstaller` executable should be located in either `Windows/WindowsInstaller/bin/Release/net5.0/windows-x64/publish` or `Windows/WindowsInstaller/bin/Release/net5.0/publish`

+This file is automatically built using GitHub actions, and can be accessed by going to 'Actions' -> 'Build Windows Installer' workflow, and then clicking on the latest build.

 ### LinuxClient

 First, publish the LinuxClient project using `dotnet publish -c Release` inside Linux/LinuxClient Then, run `dotnet publish -c Release` inside Linux/LinuxInstaller

 The resulting `LinuxInstaller` executable should be located in either `Linux/LinuxInstaller/bin/Release/net5.0/linux-x64/publish` or `Linux/LinuxInstaller/bin/Release/net5.0/publish`

+This file is automatically built using GitHub actions, and can be accessed by going to 'Actions' -> 'Build Linux Installer' workflow, and then clicking on the latest build.